ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 #### Default value

-Map supports default values that is used only if a property does not exist at all or if the property exists and the value is null.
-A map with default value can look like the example below.
+Map supports default values that are used only if a property does not exist at all or if the property exists and the value is null.
+A map a with default value can look like the example below.

 ```JSON
 [